-The bill amends the Motor Fuel Tax Act to adjust the tax rates imposed on motor fuel in Michigan.
-Specifically, it establishes a new tax rate of 26.3 cents per gallon for both gasoline and diesel fuel from January 1, 2017, through September 30, 2025.
-Following this period, the tax rate will increase to 51 cents per gallon for both gasoline and diesel fuel starting October 1, 2025.
-Additionally, the bill modifies the method for determining future tax rates, specifying that for the rate effective on January 1, 2026, the calculation will be based on the average rate from the previous year, adjusted for inflation.
+The bill amends the Motor Fuel Tax Act by updating the tax rates imposed on motor fuel in Michigan.
+Specifically, it establishes a tax rate of 26.3 cents per gallon for both gasoline and diesel fuel from January 1, 2017, through September 30, 2025.
+After this period, the tax rate will increase to 51 cents per gallon for both gasoline and diesel fuel starting October 1, 2025.
+Additionally, the bill modifies the method for determining future tax rates, requiring the Department to calculate the cents-per-gallon rate based on the previous year's rate adjusted for inflation, with specific provisions for the rate effective on January 1, 2026.

 Statutes affected: Substitute (H-2): 207.1008